bezhvin/Self-attention-Mechanism/README.md

 # AttentionMechanism
-Learning attention mechanism and its different types from scratch
+Learning attention mechanism and its different types from scratch.

+markup: